wjin/blog/_posts/2014-10-02-network-io-model.md

 **Asynchronous**

+Kernel does the IO and then notifies applications.
+For example, posix aio_read and aio_write APIs.
+However, they are not widely used by applications.

+Above cencepts are from book Unix Networking Programming.

-There are two aio ways in linux, glibc aio and libaio.
+Regard to implementation in linux, there are two aio ways, glibc aio (posix standard implementaion) and libaio, but they are specific to file io, not socket.
 Glibc aio is simulated by multi-threads and its performance is not good.
 However, libaio is a library that wrappers linux aio system calls, so its performance is better than glibc aio.
 Normally, we use libaio to develop applications, its major APIs are listed here:

 * io_setup